amlalejini/origins_of_plasticity_f16/README.md

 Code/scripts for evolutionary origins of phenotypic plasticity experiments.
 Relevant for ALife Journal article.

 ## The Question
+  * What are the stepping stones for the evolution of phenotypic plasticity?
+    * Unconditional expression before conditional expression?
+      - Unconditional expression -- express the same phenotype across all environments.
+      - Conditional expression -- phenotypic expression is a function of the environment (in some way).
+      - To test: Check lineages for cases where unconditional expression evolves before conditional expression.
+    * Imprecise/sub-optimal plasticity before optimal plasticity?
+      - Optimal plasticity -- phenotype is able to be regulated to perfectly match the environment.
+      - Sub-optimal plasticity -- conditional expression, but not optimal.
+        * Adaptive sub-optimal plasticity -- in total, plasticity results in better fitness than could have been achieved via unconditional trait expression.
+        * Neutral sub-optimal plasticity -- in total, plasticity results in fitness equal to what could have been achieved via unconditional trait expression.
+        * Mal-adaptive sub-optimal plasticity -- in total, plasticity results in fitness lower to what could have been achieved via unconditional trait expression.
+        * In the above definitions, I have several options for fitness: actual fitness scores, simplified fitness calculation based only on traits expressed (reward: +1, punish: -1, nothing: 0)
+        * Another note: I should be careful to also take into consideration the environmental background.
+          Some things may look mal-adaptive as a whole, but at long env. cycle rates, only the current environment actually matters.
+Is there some way to quantify selective pressure given rate of environmental change?
+How much pressure on average is there for traits?
-What are the stepping stones for the evolution of phenotypic plasticity?
-Do these conditions seem to be robust under a few different conditions?
-Can we identify alternative strategies to phenotypic plasticity in changing environments?
+  * Do these conditions seem to be robust under a few different conditions?
+  * Can we identify alternative strategies to phenotypic plasticity in changing environments?
+  * When do these alternative strategies emerge?

 ## Hypotheses:
   * Stepping stones: